Like4Schnitzel/video-to-terminal/README.md

 The next 2 bytes are the file's version number as a uint.\
 The next 4 bytes are the video's total frames as a uint.\
 The next 4 bytes are the video's FPS as a float.\
-The next 2 bytes are a uint giving the video's width in pixels, followed by another 2 bytes for height.\
 The next 2 bytes give the transcoded video width within the terminal, followed by another 2 bytes for height.\
 The next 8 bytes are a ulong giving the value of the frame information part's uncompressed size in bytes.\
 The next 8 bytes are a ulong giving the value of the frame information part's compressed size in bytes.\